...

 who should avoid hot baths when sick, illustration of people who should avoid hot baths during illness

-Some groups face higher risk from heat exposure20.
+Some groups face higher risk from heat exposure.

-Individual health factors strongly affect hot bath safety21 during illness.
+Individual health factors strongly affect hot bath safety during illness.

 Children